galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 Under this flag, the forge item will be usable by one of the characters you can get in the seed, whether it's an FF4A weapon or a regular tier 7-8 item.
 This flag does nothing when it's just the vanilla Excalbur (and on `Omode:classicforge`) or if it would otherwise give nothing (only Yang and no j-items or Adamants).

+### `-smith:omni` {: .h6 }

+- Idea: CoffeeAndChocobos
+- Design/Programming: CoffeeAndChocobos, ScytheMarshall
+- Locations: custom_weapon_rando.py, flagsetcore.py

+This flag allows every character in the seed to equip the FF4A weapon, if there is one.
+It will not, however, also allow anyone who cannot equip bows or arrows to equip the other hand to use Rosa's weapons.

 ## FuSoYa Flags

 - Idea: ScytheMarshall (except `-fusoya:slowstart`, `-fusoya:unlearn`, `-fusoya:omnimage`)